sofiamurga/Qiime2_AmpliconAnalysis/docs/16S/talk.md

 ## Let's try it!

-:computer: We will now switch to the notebook to try normalization and statistical testing ourselves.
+:computer: We will now switch to the notebook to do some normalization and statistical testing.

 ---